orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Ask where it silently asks to be trusted.

----

 ## Design Discipline

 A-DAP follows several design rules:

-### 1. Do not overclaim
+1. Do not overclaim

 If the protocol only detects inconsistency, say that.

 Do not call inconsistency detection “truth.”

-### 2. Separate proof from explanation
+2. Separate proof from explanation

 A convincing explanation is not a proof.

 A proof constrains what can be changed later.

-### 3. Collapse false independence
+3. Collapse false independence

 Multiple artifacts do not matter if they depend on the same authority.

-### 4. Commit before challenge
+4. Commit before challenge

 The evidentiary object must exist before the operator knows which decision will be contested.

-### 5. Make verification externalizable
+5. Make verification externalizable

 A verifier outside the original decision system should be able to reconstruct the relevant commitment under defined assumptions.

-### 6. Declare assumptions
+6. Declare assumptions

-A-DAP is only meaningful when custody, canonicalization, timestamping, and verification assumptions are explicit.
+A-DAP is only meaningful when custody, canonicalization, timestamping, materiality, and verification assumptions are explicit.

-### 7. Treat non-exercise as a real weakness
+7. Treat non-exercise as a real weakness

 A verification path that nobody uses may still be latent evidence.

 But latent evidence is not the same as exercised contestability.

-### 8. Treat adoption capture as a first-class risk
+8. Treat adoption capture as a first-class risk

 A-DAP should not be evaluated only by whether an operator formally adopts its artifacts.

 It should also be evaluated by whether the deployment preserves independent scope review, external reconstruction, dependency separation, and realistic exercise of verification.

-### 9. Do not turn the validator into an authority
+9. Do not turn the validator into an authority

 A-DAP verification should not depend on trusting a validator’s report.

 The validator should produce reproducible verification output that another party can independently run, inspect, compare, and challenge.

-### 10. Do not confuse client-side execution with independence
+10. Do not confuse client-side execution with independence

 Client-side verification can reduce friction and help people exercise verification.

 But local execution does not, by itself, create independent custody, external anchoring, or higher NDC.

-### 11. Do not confuse third-party verification with independent verification
+11. Do not confuse third-party verification with independent verification

 A verifier may be legally separate but economically or operationally dependent.

 Funding, access, scope, renewal, governance, and revocation dependencies must be included in ecosystem-level NDC analysis.

-### 12. Do not confuse priority evidence with plagiarism proof
+12. Do not confuse priority evidence with plagiarism proof

 A timestamped artifact can support existence-by-date.